jlangr/ccode2/continuous-design.md

 }
 ```

 Clarity is increased in a few ways.
-Distilling `generateCard` into three top-level chunks allows us to quickly discern the overall policy:
+Distilling `generateCard` into three top-level chunks allows readers to quickly identify the overall policy:
 * Generate random flash card elements using the adjectives and nouns passed in
 * Determine the correct answers to the challenge on the flash card by dereferencing the noun and adjective structures passed in
 * Return a formatted card containing all the relevant information